andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 #Laravel 4 - Bootstrap Starter Site (ALPHA 1 - Work In Progress)

 This is a Laravel 4 Starter Site.
 It is a fork off of [brunogaspar/laravel4-starter-kit](https://github.com/brunogaspar/laravel4-starter-kit) taking the starter kit changing the included modules.
-Big thanks goes to [brunogaspar](https://github.com/brunogaspar) for a lot of the code within.
+Again, big thanks goes to [brunogaspar](https://github.com/brunogaspar) for a lot of the code within.

 -----